scroll-tech/scroll-prover/README.md

 ### Testing

-`make test-chunk-prove` and `make test-agg-prove` are the main testing entries for multi-level circuit constraint system of scroll-prover.
-Developers could understand how the system works by reading the codes of these tests.
+`make test-chunk-prove` is the main testing entry point for the multi-level circuit constraint system of scroll-zkevm.
+Developers could understand how the system works by reading the codes of this test.

 Besides it, `make test-inner-prove` could be used to test the first-level circuit, and `make-comp-prove` could be used to test two-layers compression circuits.